Tanndev/Maelstrom/documentation/rules.md

 - **General Specialties:** Corporate Politics, Government Politics, Specific System (Sol, Maelstrom, etc)

 #### Specialties
 Specialties represent areas where characters have focused their training or experience.
 Each specialty is connected to a single ability, but characters can unlock multiple specialties for each ability.
-There is no limit on the number of specialties which can be acquired for a given ability, but there is a limit for how many specialties can be used on a given roll.
-(See [Using Specialties](#using-specialties) for more details.)
+There's no limit on the number of specialties which can be acquired for a given ability, but the amount which can be used in a given roll is limited by the number of dots in that ability.
+You can even have a specialty in an ability which has no dots, but this will have no in-game effect until you purchase the ability as well.

 Each ability is listed along with a number of suggested general and advanced specialties.
 However, these lists are not exhaustive.
-Work with your storyteller to add additional specialties that make sense for your character.
+Work with the storyteller if you'd like to specialize in something not listed; they will determine if it's a reasonable specialty and whether or not it's general or advanced.

 ##### General Specialties
 General Specialties represent focus in areas that are not otherwise considered exceptionally challenging.
 Characters with these specialties will generally perform better at related tasks, but characters without them are assumed to at least some general familiarity from the attribute and are not penalized.